atamalajopyetie/mitwpu-team5-currExch/README.md

 bash
 Copy code
 docker-compose down

-#Future Plans AI Integration:
+# Future Plans AI Integration:
-Enhance the currency prediction feature using more advanced AI models.
-Firebase: Continue using Firebase to store data and keep the exchange rates up to date in real time.
+- Enhance the currency prediction feature using more advanced AI models. - -- Firebase: Continue using Firebase to store data and keep the exchange rates up to date in real time.